perama-v/GoL2/descriptions/usage_infinite.md

 Make, for user 1, a particular cell (row index `9` and column index `9`) become alive, specifying that token id 2 is being redeemed.

+This invoke call (and all invoke calls) can only be made from an account contract.
+The function asserts that the calling address is not zero, which means all calls must originate from an account contract.
 ```
 nile invoke GoL2_infinite give_life_to_cell 1 9 9 2